monix/monix-connect/docs/redis.md

 You will find some already predefined `Codec` for `Int`, `Float`, `Double`, `BigInt` and `BigDecimal` under the package object `monix.connect.redis._`.

-Still let's show an example of creating a custom codec that mixes `UTFCodec` and `ByteArrayCodec`:
+The next subsections are an example of creating custom codec that mixes `UTFCodec` and `ByteArrayCodec`:

 ### UTFCodec

-In this example we will create two custom `UTFCodec[T]`, one for keys as `Int` and the other for `Double` which will represent the redis values, resulting in `RedisCmd[Int, Double]`.
+In this case we will create two custom `UTFCodec[T]`, one for keys as `Int` and the other for `Double` which will represent the redis values, resulting in `RedisCmd[Int, Double]`.

 These two will be passed as parameters when connecting to redis with *connectUtf*.